paulseabrook/blackjack/README.md

 - Click a button and my hand is dealt.
 - Once dealt, clearly see my cards and the dealer's one face-up card.
 - Choose to "hit" or "stand" based on my cards.
+- Once I stand, deal cards to the dealer.
 - Be informed if I have won the hand or not.
 - Be informed of how much money is left in my bank.
 - Be able to bet again and be dealt cards again.